 The final result should now look like this:

-In this tutorial, we've gone step-by-step of everything you need to do to register and create a custom dojo property.
-The example we've used was very basic but sometimes just getting something working can be one of the trickiest parts of getting your head around the dojo. side of things.
+We've now gone step-by-step through everything you need to do to register and create a custom dojo property in Episerver.
+The example we've used was very basic, however, sometimes just getting something working can be one of the trickiest parts.
+I recommend starting simple and then building things up.

-All the above code can be downloaded in a fully working website from my GitHub account here. #ILoveEpiserver
+All the above code can be downloaded to a fully working website from my GitHub account here.
+Happy Coding 🤘